credit card news

 This process involves many of the same steps they use when collecting information on the business itself, including taking advantage of similar alternative data types.
 Ben described it as the same type of information that a business creates when setting up shop.

 “[Businesses] typically go through a series of steps, kind of an evolution, before they get to that [credit] stage,” he explained.
 “People are doing the same thing — people set up phone or email, people are getting utilities.
 People go to school — people even get licensed.”

 The 5 Questions that are Between Your Business and Your Business Loan

 So, how does all of this data and analysis actually affect your business’s ability to get a loan?
 Well, it turns out this (extremely) complex process actually has a simple goal.

 “When you think of these footprints,” said Ben, “a lot of times we’re just trying to answer five fairly basic questions.”
 And, it’s the answers to those questions that decide if you get financing from the lender using the company’s metrics.

 1. Is the Company Real?

 In an ideal world, lenders could just pull the credit profile of an applicant business and be done with this step; sadly, this is not an ideal world.
-“If they were going to rely on the credit report to verify the identity — again, about one in three applicants for a small business card have a credit profile.
+“If they were going to rely on the credit report to verify the identity — again, millions of small businesses do not have a traditional credit history.
 You have to lean back on this alternative data.”